-The University of Maryland Medical Center lists Tai Chi as a form of preventative and complementary therapy for a wide range of conditions including chronic pain, high blood pressure, arthritis, diabetes, gastrointestinal issues, sleep disorders, and more.
+The University of Maryland Medical Center lists Tai Chi as a form of and complementary therapy for a wide range of conditions including chronic pain, high blood pressure, arthritis, diabetes, gastrointestinal issues, sleep disorders, and more.

 Tai Chi can help with osteoporosis by strengthening bones.
 The deep breathing practiced in Tai Chi not only promotes relaxation, it also aids in the treatment of respiratory problems.
 Tai Chi helps with anxiety and increases blood circulation to the brain to bring about mental awareness or mindfulness.

 Because Tai Chi is a very gentle and low impact form of exercise, it is safe for people of all ages, especially for seniors.

 Time Magazine mentioned that people who practice Tai Chi appear to have an improved IMMUNITY to viruses!
 Surprisingly Tai Chi can also help with insomnia, depression, illness and reduce inflammation.

 According to Mayo Clinic, Tai Chi aids in the following: